Forest Service to review water diversions in Sawtooth Valley

 The conservation group says the Forest Service is violating the Endangered Species Act by failing to complete consultations with the U.S. Fish and Wildlife Service and NOAA Fisheries about the water diversions.

-The Forest Service has three years to complete what are called biological assessments on each of the diversions that mostly supply water to homes in the area.
+The Forest Service has three years to complete the reviews of the diversions that mostly supply water to homes in the area.

 The diversions are on tributaries or the Salmon River, which is home to federally protected salmon, steelhead and bull trout.